Trump and his advisers await potential indictment in hush money case | KRDO

 “We’re planning for what we can: What does he say and when?” another adviser told CNN.
 “There’s not a lot we can really plan for right now.”

-Trump is scheduled to travel to Waco, Texas, on Saturday for his first major campaign rally since announcing his third presidential bid, though an adviser questioned whether an indictment could derail those plans.
+Trump is scheduled to travel to Waco, Texas, on Saturday for his first major campaign rally since announcing his third presidential bid, though an adviser questioned whether an indictment from the New York grand jury could derail those plans.

 “If this happens Friday, do we just go to Texas the next day?” the adviser added.